How to Live Authentically

 Taking the values described above and with a goal to alleviate homelessness, your goal might be:

 “My great purpose as a servant of God is to ensure that people have a home to live in.
 On the streets, life is full of adversity which makes it difficult for people to think about anything more than feeding themselves and finding somewhere to sleep.
 I want to help people to feed themselves and sleep safe at night so that they can then take the time to know God.
 This is a very difficult task because it has many difficulties to overcome, however I know that God is with me.
 Because I am willing to passionately spend myself in this great task, with compassion and love, I hope to plant a seed of hope within those I help that there is a God who loves them and wants to help them and that I am merely a vessel for the love of God.”

-Dream very big my friends because He who is with us is able to conquer the world and bring it in peace and harmony to Him.
+Dream very big my friends and live authentically in the shadow of God because He who is with us is able to conquer the world and bring it in peace and harmony to Him.